 Respiratory Care (A.A.S.)

-The respiratory care practitioner is trained to assist the medical staff with the treatment, management and care of patients with cardiopulmonary abnormalities or deficiencies.
+The respiratory care practitioner is trained to assist the medical staff with the diagnosis, treatment, management and care of patients with cardiopulmonary abnormalities or deficiencies.

 Respiratory care is used primarily in the treatment of heart and lung diseases such as cardiac failure, asthma, emphysema, bronchitis and shock.
 With instruction in anatomy and physiology, respiratory physics, pharmacology and clinical training, the graduate of this program is prepared to provide care in various medical facilities.